-For experts the elaborate fresco reveals something of the fashions and styles of the first wealthy Londoners.
+For experts, the elaborate fresco reveals something of the fashions and styles of the first wealthy Londoners.
 The painting is likely to have decorated a reception room where guests were greeted and entertained.

 Thanks to a huge Roman construction project, the fate of this rare wall painting was literally sealed in the ground.
 In AD 100, construction of the 2nd Forum Basilica, the main civic centre for the city and the largest Roman building ever built north of the Alps, began.
-In advance of construction of the Forum the area was flattened.
+In advance of the construction of the Forum, the area was flattened.
 The painted wall was deliberately toppled and the Forum immediately built over it, incredibly preserving the fresco for nearly 2000 years.